nih-cfde/published-documentation/docs/about/portalguide.md

 The Download icon (![alt_text](../images/Download_Button.png "Download Button")) displays next to each chart to download the data as a PNG, SVG, or CSV file.
 The PNG and SVG exports are image files of the chart, whereas the CSV export is a spreadsheet of the data.

 ### Navigate the Personalized Dashboard
-After [logging in](#login), you can view your personalized dashboard that includes saved searches and saved favorites for CF Programs, Anatomy, Assay, Disease, Taxonomy, Data Type, and File Format facets.
+After [logging in](#login), you can view your personalized dashboard that includes saved searches and saved favorites for CF Programs, Anatomy, Assay, Disease, Taxonomy, Data Type, File Format, Gene, and Compound facets.
 ![alt_text](../images/Personalized_Dashboard.png "Personalized Dashboard")

 To populate the personalized dashboard:
 * Saved searches – Browse data under the Data Browser menu and select **Saved Searches > Save current search criteria** from the upper-right of the page.
 See the [Save Searches](#save-searches) section for more information.
 * Favorites – Browse data under the Data Browser menu and select the star icon next to an item in the Refine Search filter panel facet.
 See the [Add Favorites](#add-favorites) section for more information.

-The chart at the bottom of the personalized dashboard can be filtered by DCC (the checkboxes on the right) and grouped by anatomy, assay, CF program, data type, species, or disease (the Group By drop-down at the top).
+The bar chart can be filtered by DCC (the checkboxes on the right) and grouped by anatomy, assay, CF program, data type, disease, ethnicity, race, sex, or species (the Group By drop-down at the top).
 You can also change the y-axis and/or the x-axis to view the appropriate information.
 ![alt_text](../images/Personalized_Dashboard_Chart.png "Personalized Dashboard Chart")

+Below this bar chart are additional charts for [Subjects by Assay and Anatomy across Programs](#Filter-the-Subjects-by-Assay-and-Anatomy-across-Programs-Chart) and [Samples by Anatomy and CF Program](#Samples-by-Anatomy-and-CF-Program-Chart).

 ## Data Review
 The Data Review page displays the recent data submission that has not yet been incorporated into the main catalog.
 Data administrators should review the data to ensure it is correct before being incorporated into the portal.
 The DCC data that displays is based on the DCC associated with your login account.